Rhinoplasty & Nose Job Surgery in London

 Before your procedure

 Once you have decided to move forward with rhinoplasty surgery.
 Our preoperative assessment team will be in touch to assess medical fitness prior to coming in on the day of surgery.
-There are a number of instructions to follow before your procedure including stopping any aspirin containing medicines as these can increase bleeding and ideally stopping smoking.
+There are a number of instructions to follow before your procedure including stopping any aspirin-containing medicines as these can increase bleeding and ideally stopping smoking.
 Smokers have a higher risk of slower wound healing as well as more chance of wound complications.
 On the day of your procedure, you must follow the preoperative fasting guidance which includes no food for 6 hours prior.
-Only clear fluids (water) is allowed up to 2 hours before your procedure.
+Only clear fluids (water) are allowed up to 2 hours before your procedure.

 On the day of your rhinoplasty procedure

 When you arrive for your rhinoplasty procedure, you should aim to arrive on time to allow the admission process to proceed smoothly.
 One of our nurses will formally admit you and will check a number of items including making sure you have your postoperative medications.
 You will have your vital signs measured including blood pressure and heart rate.
 The anaesthetist will then meet you to perform a preoperative airway assessment.
-Finally your surgeon will consent you for the planned procedure followed by a detailed preoperative marking of the areas to be treated.
+Finally, your surgeon will consent you for the planned procedure followed by a detailed preoperative marking of the areas to be treated.
 The rhinoplasty procedure takes about 2-3 hours to perform and our anaesthetists use TIVA general anaesthesia to keep you comfortable throughout the procedure.
 Depending on the type of rhinoplasty, your incisions could be entirely inside the nose with no visible scarring or with a small incision on the columella for an open rhinoplasty.
 After the procedure is complete, you will spend time in our recovery suite where you will be prepared for nurse-led discharge once you have met all the discharge criteria.
-It is important to have a responsible adult to accompany you home and to look after you for the first 24 hours.
+It is important to have a responsible adult accompany you home and to look after you for the first 24 hours.

 After your procedure